- Ms C Carlin (Head of Department)

 The exam board link for our Edexcel GCSE Sciences specifications is below:

-The Science Department has 4 purpose-built science laboratories, one science classroom and nine specialist science teachers who all teach their specialism at Key Stage 4.
+The Science Department has 4 purpose-built science laboratories, one science classroom and ten specialist science teachers who all teach their specialism at Key Stage 4.
 We also have two dedicated technicians who provide us with the practical work that is crucial to helping children develop an understanding of the processes and theories in the subject.
 Each room is equipped with an interactive whiteboard and we also have a set of laptops to allow technology to impact in a positive way on the learning experiences of pupils.

 Enrichment and Extra-Curricular

 The department runs weekly and very well attended after school club Science Club and Robotics Club on Wednesdays for Year 7 and 8 pupils.
 These clubs are fun and exciting, allowing all involved to explore science in innovative and inventive ways outside the curriculum.
 Year 9 and 10 students who are interested in taking science beyond KS4 attend regular outreach trips to Dulwich College to experience fun science outside the curriculum.

 For more details please email the Head of Department

 Combined Science (double) H / F

 The aims of the course are to encourage and enable students to develop inquiring minds and curiosity about science and the natural world.

 We also embolden our students to acquire knowledge, conceptual understanding and skills to solve problems and make informed decisions in scientific and other contexts.
 We inspire students to think analytically, critically, and creatively to solve problems, judge arguments and make decisions in scientific and other contexts.